tarunnayak1704/Introduction-to-Python/README.md

 # Introduction-to-Python
-A basic introduction to Python for data science and related popular libraries like Numpy, Matplotlib, TensorFlow, etc.
+A basic introduction to Python for data science and related popular libraries like Numpy, Matplotlib, Pandas, TensorFlow, PyTorch etc.